-- Check out a timeline of the college’s history.
+- Viewing a timeline of the college’s history

-- Read a narrative about the college’s history.
+- Reading a narrative about the college’s history

-- Learn about past presidents of Bethel College through picture and word.
+- Learning about past presidents of Bethel College through picture and word

-- Reminisce about the Ad Building as you read memories of alumni.
+- Reminiscing about the Ad Building as you read memories from alumni

 This event commemorated the 50th anniversary of Dr. King speaking at Bethel College’s Memorial Hall Jan.
 21, 1960, on The Future of Integration as part of the Memorial Hall Lecture Series.
 The King Estate graciously granted permission to post the transcript and audio recording but only for the month of March 2010.
 For research purposes, a copy of the transcript and recording can be found in the Mennonite Library and Archives.